 However, the current Mississippi Cannabis Program serves all persons with a qualifying medical condition.
 The Mississippi Department of Health complies with the Mississippi Medical Cannabis Act.
 It handles the regulating, licensing, and law enforcement for cannabis cultivation, processing, testing, waste disposal, and transportation facilities.
 It also oversees the registration process for healthcare practitioners, the issuance of ID cards for patients, and managing the seed-to-sale tracking system.

-As of June 2022, all patients and caregivers may apply for medical cannabis certification by visiting a medical practitioner participating in the medical cannabis program.
-After assessment and ascertaining a qualifying medical condition, the patient may apply online for medical cannabis use within 60-days of medical certification with the Mississippi Medical Cannabis Program.
+Mississippi requires patients and caregivers applying for medical cannabis certifications to visit eligible medical practitioners participating in the medical cannabis program.
+After assessment and ascertaining a qualifying medical condition, a patient may apply online for medical cannabis use within 60-days of medical certification with the Mississippi Medical Cannabis Program.
 Patients and caregivers would receive an electronic identification card which they would use to obtain medical marijuana at a medical cannabis dispensary.
 However, patients between 18-23 years must obtain a written certification from two medical practitioners.
-The state-licensed medical marijuana dispensaries are expected to be operational before the end of 2022.

 Recreational marijuana is illegal in Mississippi, and persons caught using or carrying it risk fines, criminal convictions, and jail time.
 Mississippi classifies marijuana as a Schedule I substance.
 These substances have a high potential for abuse and no accepted medical value.
 Cultivating cannabis is also illegal in Mississippi.
 The penalty for cultivating cannabis depends on the aggregate weight of the plants.